oroinc/platform/src/Oro/Bundle/MessageQueueBundle/README.md

 }
 ```

 In unit tests you are usually need to pass the message producer to a service you test.
-To get correct instance of the message producer just use `self::getMessageProducer()`, e.g.:
+To fetch correct instance of message producer in the unit tests use `self::getMessageProducer()`, e.g.:

 ```php
 <?php